ksmith211/Plex-Apple-Preroll-Trailers/README.md

 ## Running For The First Time

 Since you just set up the scripts for the first time, you don't have any trailers downloaded yet and I doubt you want to wait until the next time 3:30am rolls around on a Friday :).
-Therefore, you need to manually run the download script one time.
-Via the command line, navigate to the directory you put the scripts in and run the download.sh file.
+Therefore, you need to manually run the scripts one time.
+Via the command line, navigate to the directory you put the scripts in and run the download.py script.
+Once it finishes, run the mix.py script.

 ```
-cd /path/to/scripts
+/path/to/python download.py
-./download.sh
+/path/to/python mix.py
 ```

 Please note that it will take a long time to download and convert all of the videos for the first time but future runs will be much faster since the script will never re-download any trailer that has already been downloaded.
 If you would like to watch what's happening, you can set the "output_level" to "debug" in settings.cfg before running it, but this is not necessary.